love-your-parens/innit/README.md

 INI configuration format decoding & encoding library.

-*Innit* attempts to be reasonably thorough.
-With no formal standards to follow though, much is based on assumptions and real-life use-cases.
+*Innit* attempts to be reasonably thorough, yet with no formal standards to follow - much is based on assumptions and real-life use-cases.
 It currently supports:

 - sections
 - comments